 6.2.1 changes to the headline artists performing at the event;

 6.2.2 significant changes to the time and/or date of the event, for example where an evening performance is changed to a day performance or changed to a different day.
-Minor amendments to the door opening times of any events are not considered significant changes; or
+Minor amendments to the start times of any events are not considered significant changes; or

 6.2.3 changes to where the event is to take place.